Built-up Girder or Beam

 built-up composite girder or beam - builtup

-While this is not an engineered beam and may not be approved by all inspectors, a careful builder can construct a strong and durable beam of almost any length from 2x joist lumber, plywood and construction adhesive.
-A three joist beam with 2x12's and two layers of 1/2" plywood as shown above will have roughly the same strength as a 6x12 beam of the same lumber and grade.
-It will also be the same width and can therefor use the same hardware such as post brackets, hangers and post caps.
+While this is not an engineered beam and may not be approved by all inspectors, a careful builder can construct a strong and durable built-up beam of almost any length using 2x joist lumber.
+A three joist beam is shown above.
+To use standard metal hardware such as post brackets, hangers and post caps, 1/2" plywood can be used as shims.For greater strength use four 2x's as it will be close to the same strength as a solid 6x beam.

-The glue and the nails pin the joists together and get them to work as a single unit much like a LVL beam (but not as pretty or with the guaranteed and tested strength of the LVL).
-4x and 8x beams can be assembled in a similar fashion.
-PT lumber and plywood can be used for exposed conditions.
-Be sure to use compatible fasteners such as stainless steel or hot-dip galvanized.
+The nails pin the joists together and get them to work as a single unit much like a LVL beam (but not as pretty or with the guaranteed and tested strength of the LVL).
+PT lumber can be used for exposed conditions.
+Be sure to use compatible fasteners such as stainless steel or hot-dip galvanized nails.